 As such it is vitally important for a business to properly understand its obligations under GDPR and when these can arise in the day to day running of their business.
 Once you understand your obligations it is essential to ensure your paperwork and processes are running smoothly to comply with GDPR including obtaining specific consent for processing data, data processing agreements, privacy notices, appointing Data Processing Officers, handling data breaches and data subject access requests.

-Howells can help you manage the handling of personal data in your business by reviewing your processes, advising if data is breached and how to manage your employees who handle personal data.
+Our employment team can help you manage the handling of personal data in your business by reviewing your processes, advising if data is breached and how to manage your employees who handle personal data.

 We’ll listen carefully to you, clarify what you’re trying to achieve, and then explain if and how we can help you.
 We will take some initial information and liaise with a legal professional regarding your case.
 If it looks like we can help, we will book you in for a consultation with a legal professional.